Buntkicktgut: League Council

-buntkicker
+Buntkicker

-The street football magazine buntkicker is published by a youth editorial team in online and print form and serves not only to shape identity and build confidence, but also as an educational tool.
-It includes match reports, interviews, team and player portraits from the leagues, as well as reports and commentaries on important themes which affect the young people of buntkicktgut.
+The street football magazine Buntkicker is published by a youth editorial team in online and print form and serves not only to shape identity and build confidence, but also as an educational tool.
+It includes match reports, interviews, team and player portraits from the leagues, as well as reports and commentaries on important themes which affect the young people of Buntkicktgut.
 Joining the editorial team is seen as a creative and educational opportunity for players, allowing them to improve their own and others’ language skills.
-Those interested gain a first impression of editorial work and thus acquire key skills for the job, utilising computers, the internet and multimedia technology.
+Those interested gain a first impression of editorial work and thus acquire key skills for the job, utilizing computers, the internet and multimedia technology.

 Learn-Camps

-As well as the continual leagues, buntkicktgut offers additional holiday programmes in cooperation with various partners.
-For instance the programme “buntkochtgut” is a football nutrition workshop, in which children aged 11 to 13 cook together and thus learn about healthy eating.
+As well as the continual leagues, Buntkicktgut offers additional holiday programs in cooperation with various partners.
+For instance the program “Buntkochtgut” is a football nutrition workshop, in which children aged 11 to 13 cook together and thus learn about healthy eating.
 Additionally, participants learn how they should act in the case of injury and receive intense football training sessions.
-Alongside paramedics and specialists in nutrition, the Learn Camps are run by buntkicktgut participants who themselves gain valuable experiences.
+Alongside paramedics and specialists in nutrition, the Learn Camps are run by Buntkicktgut participants who themselves gain valuable experiences.

-A further programme that is organised by buntkicktgut is a language development scheme for primary school children which in particular benefits children from migrant backgrounds.
+A further program that is organised by Buntkicktgut is a language development scheme for primary school children which in particular benefits children from migrant backgrounds.
 It closes the hole in early language development and moreover bridges the school holidays.
 The project combines language development and football in a single holistic learning experience.
 It aims to prevent the early formation of a gap in individuals’ prospects compared to those of their native German counterparts and to improve children's chances of academic and extracurricular success.
-Of particular note in these Learn Camps is the creation of new partnerships in neighbourhoods and the integration of different skills.
+Of particular note in these Learn Camps is the creation of new partnerships in neighborhoods and the integration of different skills.